waiphyodev/ask-vipassana/memory-bank/productContext.md

 - Privacy-focused analytics with self-hosted Plausible
 - Code quality improvements with fixed ESLint and TypeScript errors
 - Successful production build with optimized assets
-- Successful production build with optimized assets
+- Developer attribution footer with links to personal website and social media

 ## Code Quality Standards
 - TypeScript for type safety throughout the application